-1) Sender: Message Composition and Receiver Notification: Like in the current Email architecture, a sender uses a Mail User Agent (MUA) to compose outgoing messages [9].
+3.1.1 Sender: Message Composition and Receiver Notification

+Like in the current email architecture, a sender uses a Mail User Agent (MUA) to compose outgoing messages [10].
 After a message is composed by the sender, the sender delivers the message to the sender Mail Transfer Agent (MTA).
 For simplicity, we refer to a sender MTA server as an SMTA, and a receiver MTA server as an RMTA.

 All the outgoing messages are stored at the SMTA.
 For this purpose, the SMTA maintains an outgoing message folder for each sender.
 Instead of the complete message being directly pushed from the SMTA to the RMTA, only the envelopes (headers) of the messages are delivered.
 In particular, the SMTA notifies the RMTA about a new message by the new message identifier command MSID, which contains the unique identifier msid of the message.
 The identifier of a message is generated based on the sender, the message, the receiver, and a secret key of the sender.
-A sender can explicitly delete its outgoing messages from the SMTA folder.
-An SMTA can also delete a message on behalf of senders, after the message has been delivered to all the intended receivers or after a certain sender-configurable expiry time.

-We note that there is a fundamental difference between message pull in the new Email delivery system and URL embedded in many current spam messages.
+We note that there is a fundamental difference between message pull in the new email delivery system and URL embedded in many current spam messages.
 The address in the URL is normally not related to the sending machine of the message, which makes it hard to identify the actual sender who is responsible for the spam message.
-On the other hand, outgoing messages in the new Email system have to be stored on the sender mail servers instead of third-party machines before they are retrieved.
+On the other hand, outgoing messages in the new email system have to be stored on the sender mail servers instead of third-party machines before they are retrieved.
 In this way, we obtain several advantages in restricting spam.
 For example, senders need to keep their mail servers up until the messages are retrieved by receivers.
 This presents less flexibility for senders to move around by frequently changing their IP addresses and/or domains.
-In contrast, in the current (sender-push) SMTP-based Email delivery architecture, spammers can send a large number of spam messages and shut down their mail servers, which makes it hard to hold spammers responsible for spamming.
-Moreover, in the new system, senders have greater responsibility to store and manage their outgoing Email messages in comparison to the current Email architecture, which imposes negligible responsibility on the senders.

-In summary, while the current SMTP-based Email delivery architecture provides a call-by-copy interface to senders, the new system provides a call-by-reference interface to senders [4].
+In contrast, in the current (sender-push) SMTPbased architecture, spammers can send a large number of spam messages and shut down their mail servers, which makes it hard to hold spammers responsible for spamming.
+Moreover, in the new system, senders have greater responsibility to store and manage their outgoing email messages in comparison to the current email architecture, which imposes negligible responsibility on the senders.
+In summary, while the current SMTP-based email delivery architecture provides a call-by-copy interface to senders, the new system provides a call-by-reference interface to senders [6].

-2) Receiver: Pulling Messages from Senders: The new Email delivery system grants more control to receivers regarding if and when receivers want to read a message, senders cannot arbitrarily push a message to them.
+3.1.2 Receiver: Pulling Messages from Senders

+The new email delivery system grants more control to receivers regarding if and when receivers want to read a message, senders cannot arbitrarily push a message to them.
 Receivers can be discriminate about which messages need to be retrieved, and which ones need not.
-Given that a receiver will most unlikely be interested in the majority of (spam) messages, this will result in a large volume of unwanted traffic being not delivered on the Internet.
 If the receiver indeed wants to read a message, he will inform his own RMTA, and the RMTA will retrieve the message from the SMTA on behalf of the receiver.
-An RMTA retrieves an Email message using a get mail command GTML, which includes the identifier msid of the message to be retrieved.
-After the message has been pulled to the RMTA, conventional virus/worm scanning tools and content-based spam filter can be applied to further alert the receiver on potential virus or spam.
-Therefore, the new Email delivery system does not exclude the use of existing Email protection schemes.
-For security reasons, when an SMTA receives the GTML command, it needs to verify that the corresponding message is for the receiver, and more importantly, the requesting MTA is the mail server responsible for the receiver (i.e. the one which was originally contacted for message delivery).
+An RMTA retrieves an email message using a get mail command GTML, which includes the identifier msid of the message to be retrieved.
+After the message has been pulled to the RMTA, conventional virus/worm scanning tools and content-based spam filters can be applied to further alert the receiver about potential virus or spam.
+Therefore, the new email delivery system does not exclude the use of existing email protection schemes.
+For security reasons, when an SMTA receives the GTML command, it needs to verify that the corresponding message is for the intended receiver, and more importantly, the requesting MTA is the mail server responsible for the receiver (i.e. the one which was originally contacted for message delivery).